takanory/slides/20190224pyconapac/PITCHME.md

 ---

-## Case study: Plusplus function using Peewee ORM
+## Plusplus function using Peewee ORM

 +++